 Out of State Residents

-If both the bride and the groom live outside of the State of Michigan, they are considered out-of-state residents.
-All above provisions apply to out of state residents.
-Additionally, the marriage ceremony must take place in Genesee County for out of state residents to apply here.
-Out-of-state residents must present valid identification for both the bride and the groom (a photocopy is acceptable for a bride or groom who is not present at the time of application).
-The current address for each party must be listed on the IDs presented.
-If one party (bride or groom) lives outside of Michigan and one lives inside of Michigan, the Michigan resident (bride or groom) applies in the county where they live.
+If both applicants live outside of the State of Michigan, they are considered out-of-state residents.
+All above provisions for application apply to out-of-state residents; additionally, the marriage ceremony must take place in Genesee County.
+Out-of-state residents must present valid identification for both applicants (a photocopy is acceptable for an applicant who is not present at the time of application).
+The current address for each applicant must be listed on the IDs presented.
+If one party lives outside of Michigan and one lives inside of Michigan, the Michigan resident applies in the county where they live.